miraisolutions/secretsanta/README.md

 ```
 * generation can be controlled by various optional parameters, e.g. `text(min_size=2)` for testing with strings that
 have at least 2 characters.

+#### Mocks in unit tests

+Mock objects are used to avoid external side effects.
+We use the standard Python package `unittest.mock`.
+This provides
+a `@patch` decorator, which allows us to specify classes to be mocked within the scope of a given test case.
+See
+*test_funs.py* for an example.

 ### Documentation
 Documentation is done using [Sphinx](http://www.sphinx-doc.org/en/master/usage/quickstart.html).